 Some dogs seem to love to chew and the object of their chewing destruction can sometimes be our shoes.
 Let’s face it… we play our part in their shoe fetish because it is so easy to leave shoes lying around where dogs can get them.
 But why do dogs do this?

 Chewing is normal behavior for dogs.
 Since dogs have evolved as scavengers, dogs have learned never to waste resources.
 This is the reason dogs will eat and chew items that we think of as trash.
 They don’t want to miss any chance at something that might be edible.
-They can eat some really gross things from cat poop (see Why does my dog eat cat poop) to bully sticks.
-Do you know what bully sticks really are made from?!
+They can eat some really gross things from grass to cat poop (see Why does my dog eat cat poop.)

 The chewing of our shoes really impacts us maybe mostly because we not only need our shoes to go outside, but shoes come in pairs and when one is destroyed, the whole pair must be trashed.
 It hurts our feelings and our pocketbook.
 So if we know that chewing is a normal dog behavior, we have to consider what it could be about shoes that attracts attention for our dogs.